cvs-health/testaro/README.md

 #### Watch

 In watch mode, Testaro periodically checks for a job to be run by it, containing a script and, optionally, a batch.
-When such a job exists, Testaro runs the script, or creates a set of host scripts and sequentially runs them.
+When such a job exists, Testaro runs the script, or uses the batch to create a set of host scripts and sequentially runs them.
 After running the script or each host script, Testaro converts the report to JSON and disposes of it as specified.

 Testaro checks periodically.
 The interval between checks, in seconds, is specified by an `INTERVAL` environment variable.